Pratibhaofficial/Spam-sms/README.md

 * Recall
 * F1-score

-👉 Special focus was given to **Precision and Recall for Spam detection**
+👉 Focus was given to **precision and recall for spam detection**

 ---

 ## 🔥 Model Improvements

-* Removed duplicate data to avoid data leakage
+* Removed duplicate messages to avoid data leakage
 * Tuned **alpha parameter** in MultinomialNB
 * Adjusted classification **threshold (0.3)** to improve recall